Xwinner7/cse15l-lab-reports/lab3.md

      Preservation and Development Department.
      to" the department.
      ```
      - `grep -v` is useful as it permits to filter out information that does not contain the specified word or phrases from the text file.
-It shows the lines that doesn't contain the specified word, which helps to sort out the helpful information that are needed.
+It prints out the lines that doesn't contain the specified word, which helps to sort out the helpful information that are needed.

 **All descriptions of the command line are source from the command `man grep`**